Connecting to Services and Supports

 Assertive Community Treatment Teams (ACTT) and Psychogeriatric Community Treatment Teams (PACTT)

-2. Supportive Housing for Individuals with Mental Health Needs
+2. Supportive Housing for People with Mental Health Needs

 If you're homeless or at risk of becoming homeless, have a complex mental health and/or addictions need, and/or dual diagnosis, or have a connection to the criminal justice system, there are several supportive housing options available to you: